CS-5004-Spring-2025/Lab3/README.md

 ## Program Operation

 The goal of this program is to build the class structure to support an online market place.
 The `main` method will test the code you develop by creating several instances and invoking methods as specified.
+Your goal is not to produce an end-to-end program with any specific functionality, but rather to implement the classes used to store the appropriate data.
+The code you will implement in `main` is designed to give you practice with using polymorphism.

 ## Program Design

 The starter code includes Javadoc describing the classes and methods you must implement.
 You are responsible for implementing the following methods as described in the starter code documentation:

 ### `Product`
 `Product` is an *abstract* class that has been provided for you.
+All products have a name and a price, and any implementing classes must specify how the final price of a particular type of product must be calculated.
+Product prices differ in the tax calculated and whether there is a warranty fee.

 ### `Constants`
 `Constants` is a helper class that has been provided for you.